+Albright.
 His early life was spent on his Father's farm, a part of the original Conrad purchase.
 His preliminary education was taught mostly by his Mother, and then he attended the old Dr. Wilson School in Haw Fields.
 He and his brothers would go across the river and walk the four miles to Haw Fields every day.
 When the War between the States began he was tooyoung to enter the service, and he was sent to a school at Staunton, Virginia, and during the last eighteen months of this War he and the entire school on one occasion were drafted into a fight to defend the bridge across the river at this point.
 This was called the Staunton River Battle and was the first battle he was engaged in.
 Shortly after this he left this school and by train left for Petersburg, and there joined Rights Battery a Virginia command, and he was in the trenches from then until the evacuation of Richmond fighting continually.
-When the battle of the Crater took place his battery was only 200 yards from where this explosion took place on the left hand side of this line.
-They were engaged from sun-up until 2:00 o'clock and then Mahone Brighade took the lines.
-When Richard was evacuated he reached Appomatox after a weeks march with his company, only drew ration twice enroute.
-At the time of surrender, he and one of his commades asked Captain Wright's permission to leave if they could get away since the War was over and they were afraid of being in prison for several months.
-Captain Wright's gave his consent but also warned them if they were caught trying to break through the lines they would be shot by the Yankees.
+When the battle of the Crater took place his battery was only 200 yards from where this explosion took place on the left hand side of this line a weeks march with his company, only drew ration twice enroute.
+At the time of surrender, he and one of his comredes asked Captain Wright's permission to leave if they could get away since the War was over and they were afraid of being in prison for several months.
+Captain Wright gave his consent but also warned them if they were caught trying to break through the lines they would be shot by the Yankees.
 They slipped out at night and kept in the woods by begging food and sleeping wherever they could find shelter, they got through the lines and came on into Person County, and from there reached his home in about one week after Lee surrendered.